TeriyakiBomb/Nova-image-placeholder/README.md

-**Image Placeholder** inserts placeholder images provided by Lorem Picsum, LoremFlickr and (most importantly) placekitten with the command palette.
+**Image Placeholder** inserts placeholder images provided by Lorem Picsum, LoremFlickr and (most importantly) Placekitten with the command palette speedily.

 ## Usage